JeffFessler/MIRT.jl/doc/start-juno.md

 [this debugging tutorial](http://docs.junolab.org/latest/man/debugging)

 * The default setting in Julia seems to be to use just one thread.
-Your copmuter probably has multiple cores and using them all will help the code run faster.
+Your computer probably has multiple cores and using them all will help the code run faster.
 To use all cores,
 set the